nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Names can include `@` inside. e.g `pinnacle@duxton`
 * Names can include numbers. e.g `Block71`
 * Names must include at least one alphanumeric character.
+* Valid clean statuses is case-insensitive, e.g `c/Y` is the same as `c/y`, `c/clean` is the same as `c/ClEaN`.
+* Address can contain any alphanumeric character and symbols. `@!df34!@//` is considered a valid address.
+* Tags should only contain alphanumeric characters, symbols and spaces are not valid.

 Format: ` add n/RESIDENCE_NAME a/ADDRESS [c/VALID_CLEAN_STATUS] [t/TAG]... `